-You can create and sell services, collect payments, issue quotes and invoices, get in touch with clients, and offer your clients the possibility to log in and access their messages, requests, and files in one place, all and more for free.
+You can create and sell different type of services, collect payments, issue quotes and invoices, get in touch with clients, and offer your clients the possibility to log in and access their messages, requests, and files in one place, all and more.

 If that sounds promising, try Zendo for free to see how it fits your business!

 Keep from $120 up to $588 in your pocket switching from Wix Ascend to Zendo and get a free, lifetime access to a modern client portal that makes it easy to sell your services.